 It escaped to occur mainly in blog posts, that the sidebar is full of related articles, offers or other things.
 Studies show, that these elements may overwhelm readers ’attention, who are therefore more likely to close the page.

-This is especially true for the mobile view, where the sidebar is often shown in front of the content, and very frustrating for visitors, that they have to scroll through a number of offers, before they reach the essential part.
-You should always check the mobile version of our site, if something seems like a lot, then visitors won’t love it either.
+This is especially true for the mobile view, where the sidebar is often displayed in front of the content, and very frustrating for visitors, that they have to scroll through a number of offers, before they reach the essential part.
+You should always check the mobile version of our website, if something seems like a lot, then visitors won’t love it either.

 4. Let's look at the other data as well

-It is very important to see the whole picture instead, to focus only on a particular piece of data.
-If one of our content has a high bounce rate, it should be examined, that only that particular page has such a bad index, or it occurs elsewhere?
+It is very important to see the whole picture instead, to focus on just one particular piece of data.
+If a content has a high bounce rate, it should be examined, that only that particular page has such a bad index, or it occurs elsewhere?

 If only for blog posts, then there may be something wrong with the blog template, if you turn the whole page, you will need to re-evaluate the our content marketing strategy.
 The same way, if the rebound rate is high, but the time spent on the site is long, then we can see from it, that the content is valuable, and visitors did not need more information.